 Link: http://unity3d.com/learn/tutorials/modules/beginner/physics/addtorque

-To complete this quest create a script that spins an object when you hit the “P” key, record a screencast and upload the script that you used to complete this quest.
+To complete this quest, create a script that spins an object when you hit the “p” key, record a screencast and attach it to your submission, along with the script that you used to complete this quest.
 This will allow you to unlock the third quest in this chain.

 Quest 3 - Spin and Jump

-By using the previous commands, AddForce and AddTorque you will combine them to create a script that makes a game object be pushed into the air and spin simultaneously.
+Using the previous commands, AddForce and AddTorque, you will combine them to create a script that makes a game object be pushed into the air and spin simultaneously.

-To complete this quest, create a script that spins and pushes an object up in the air when you press a certain button that is your choice.
-Complete this by uploading a screencast and the script that you used to complete the task you were given.
+To complete this quest, create a script that spins and pushes an object up in the air when you press a certain button (your choice).
+Complete this quest by uploading a screencast and the script that you used to complete the task you were given.